darkbrains/.github/README.md

 3. Join our community discussions and share your knowledge.
 4. Respect the licensing terms of each project.

-Thank you for being a part of the Blackdocs community.
+Thank you for being a part of the Darkbrains community.
 Together, we can build amazing things.

 **Note**: Remember to review the LICENSE file for each repository to understand what is allowed and what is not.